 You can also play around with the water.
 In place of water you can use vegetable juices, purees, stocks or broths, anything of that sort is fair game.

 Making fresh pasta is one of my favorite things to do.
 It's even better when you have others around to help, taking turns in shifts.
 I did a basic primer on making homemade pasta a while ago, if you love fettuccine noodles or anything along those lines, start there.
-You can also try making gnocchi (it's perfect with this pesto), here's a beautiful beet fettuccine, and a favorite simple tomato sauce.
 And all my pasta recipes live here.
 Enjoy!

 See the notes in the post above related to flour choices.
 Basically, semolina flour is traditional, but you can use “00” flour, semolina flour, or a combination of the two.